How Long Does Vyvanse Stay in Your System?

 How Long Does Vyvanse Stay in Your Blood?

 Blood screenings for Vyvanse use have a relatively short detection window.
 Approximately eight hours after using this medication, a blood test will not indicate usage.
 In fact, the window is so short that Vyvanse is very rarely detected by this method.

 Medical practitioners often require drug screenings when prescribing amphetamines to their patients.
 This type of drug can be highly addictive and is often abused.
 To ensure that prescribing recommendations have been followed, routine testing may be ordered to verify the amount of Vyvanse in the patient’s system.
 Individuals who have been taking it as prescribed should not worry.
 However, if too much of this powerful drug is detected, your provider may discontinue its use.
 The FDA lists Vyvanse as a Schedule II class drug and is considered dangerous if not carefully monitored.

-If Vyvanse is used by someone who it was not prescribed, they can experience side effects such as irritability, anxiety and sleep disturbances.
+If Vyvanse is used by someone who was not prescribed, they can experience side effects such as irritability, anxiety, and sleep disturbances.
 Rarely individuals, including those who have a prescription for its use, can have more severe complications such as panic attacks, hallucinations, mania, delusions, and paranoia.
 Be sure to discuss anything unusual with your mental health provider.

 Want to get FDA Approved ADHD Drugs Only?
 Click the button below to book your appointment.

 What is Vyvanse Half-life?

 A single dose medication is generally removed from the body after 5 half-lives.
 Given that Vyvanse has a half-life of less than an hour, its active ingredient, Lisdexamfetamine dimesylate, should be removed from the body in 4 to 5 hours following the previous dose.

 If you think Vyvance might help you get in contact with Mango Clinic in Miami to schedule an appointment with one of their physicians specializing in helping ADHD patients.